Environmental impact of reservoirs: River line and coastal erosion

 As all dams result in reduced sediment load downstream, a dammed river is greatly demanding for sediment as it will not have enough sediment.
 This is because the rate of deposition of sediment is greatly reduced since there is less to deposit but the rate of erosion remains nearly constant, the water flow erodes the river shores and riverbed, threatening shoreline ecosystems, deepening the riverbed, and narrowing the river over time.
 This leads to a compromised water table, reduced water levels, homogenization of the river flow and thus reduced ecosystem variability, reduced support for wildlife, and reduced amount of sediment reaching coastal plains and deltas.
 This prompts coastal erosion, as beaches are unable to replenish what waves erode without the sediment deposition of supporting river systems.
 Downstream channel erosion of dammed rivers is related to the morphology of the riverbed, which is different from directly studying the amounts of sedimentation because it is subject to specific long term conditions for each river system.
 For example, the eroded channel could create a lower water table level in the affected area, impacting bottomland crops such as alfalfa or corn, and resulting in a smaller supply.

 In the case of the Three Gorges Dam in China the changes described above now appears to have arrived at a new balance of erosion and sedimentation over a 10-year period in the lower reaches of the river.
 The impacts on the tidal region have also been linked to the upstream effects of the dam.

+In addition to coastal erosion impacts, reduced river flow may also alter ocean currents and ecosystems.